rwslinkman/SimDeviceBLE/README.md

 All devices must implement the `Device` interface.
 The list of `services` can contain any of the classes implementing `Service`.
 They are defined in the `nl.rwslinkman.simdeviceble.service` package.
-Don't forget to add the new device in the `AppModel.supportedDevices` list.
+Don't forget to add the new device in the `SimDevices.supportedDevices` list.

 When adding a new `Service`, please implement according to the Bluetooth SIG specification as much as possible.
 Please keep in mind that the services might be used by multiple `Device` implementations.